($1,426) Cost to ship a car from Long Beach, CA to Des Moines, IA

 The time of the year

-Seasonal demand and weather conditions in both Long Beach and Des Moines can impact car shipping prices.
+The time of year and weather conditions in Long Beach and Des Moines play a major role in determining car shipping rates.

 Long Beach has hot summers and mild to warm winters with occasional rainfall.